XenHat/Kemono-Body-Script/README.md

 *Science isn't about "Why?", it's about "Why not?!"* - Cave Johnson

 More seriously, because I like Open-Source.
-I realize this is probably a terrible idea and I am probably angering a few people by doing this.
-I don't really care that much.
-The UTILIZATOR Kemono and the Starbright Fitted Kemono Torso are good products, you should buy them.
-I'm only making my personal rescript available to a wider audience in case it helps someone else.
+The UTILIZATOR Kemono and the Starbright Fitted Kemono Torso are good products, you should purchase a copy of the products if you enjoy the look.

 ### Are you rich?
 Why are you not selling this?
 SHUT UP AND TAKE MY MONEY?!?!